Data Breach Best Practices to Safeguard Data

 - Purge the data responsibly once the need for it has expired.

 - Conduct a periodic risk assessment.
-Business models and operations change and might alter risk levels and liabilities.
+Business models and operational processes change and might alter risk levels and liabilities.
 Determining if you've acquired new areas or levels of risk can be accomplished through both internal audit and specialized external resources.

 - Provide training and technical support to mobile workers.
 Ensure that the same standards for data security are applied regardless of location, by providing mobile workers with straightforward policies and procedures, ensuring security and authentication software is installed on mobile devices and kept up-to-date, and providing adequate training and technical support for mobile workers.

 - Don't rely on encryption as your only method of defense.
-Encryption is a security best practice, but, when used alone, it can give businesses a false sense of security.
+Encrypting data in transit and at rest is a best practice, but, when used alone, it can give businesses a false sense of security.
 Although the majority of state statutes require notification only if a breach compromises unencrypted personal information, professionals can and do break encryption codes.

 - Keep current with security software updates (or patches).
 An unpatched system is, by definition, operating with a weak spot just waiting to be exploited by hackers.
 Admittedly, applying patches takes time and resources, so senior management must provide guidance on allocations and expectations.